 UPDATE: Here are the pencil lines 4 months later (so the soaps are a total of 5 months old):

 Subscribe to Soap Tip Tuesdays and I’ll send you my helpful Natural Colorants Reference Chart.
 Each Tuesday, you’ll receive one of my best natural soapmaking tips, recipes, or printables.

 If you’re looking for more soapmaking inspiration, ideas and encouragement, I have three separate soapmaking products you may enjoy exploring!

 1. My print book – Simple & Natural Soapmaking.
 This book contains 50 easy, unique soap recipes with ingredients and scents inspired by the herb garden, veggie garden, farm, seaside, forest and more.
 Every project has a full color photo, plus it also includes a super helpful photo gallery of dozens of soaps made with a variety of natural colorants, information on essential oils and more.
 Read about it HERE.

 2. My course – Soapmaking Success.
 This course was built as a companion or extension of sorts to my Simple & Natural Soapmaking print book.
 The recipes are completely different than the ones in the print book and my ebooks.
 It dives deeper into the topics that soapmakers sometimes find extra challenging or intimidating and is filled with 25+ videos, downloadable pdf guides, printable charts and much more.
 You can find a full list of the topics covered HERE.

-3. My Natural Soapmaking Ebook Collection.
-This is a set of several ebooks on making natural herbal and floral soaps, shampoo bars and milk soaps, plus printable charts and reference guides.
+3. My Handmade Natural Soaps eBook Collection.
+This is a set of several eBooks on making natural herbal and floral soaps, shampoo bars and milk soaps, plus printable charts and reference guides on essential oils and troubleshooting.
 The recipes and format are different from the print book and course materials.
-It also includes access to my small friendly private Facebook group where you can directly ask me questions about soapmaking and get a same day answer.
 You can learn more about the collection HERE.